Native communities, sites and events held on Tribal lands are open to the public at the Tribal communities' discretion.

-The pueblo offers numerous modern recreational activities.
-They offer gambling, entertainment, a cocktail bar, 36-lane bowling center, an indoor event center, and banquet and conference facilities.
-Santa Ana Star Casino, (505) 867-0000.
+The Pueblo offers numerous modern recreational activities.
+They offer gambling, entertainment, a cocktail bar, 36-lane bowling center, an indoor event center, and banquet and conference facilities, including the Santa Ana Star Casino.

 The Santa Ana Golf Club features three beautiful 9-hole golf courses — Tamaya, Cheena and Star — that weave through the high desert hills.
-The club has hosted PGA championships and invites you to eat at the Prairie Star Restaurant, (505) 867-9464.
+The club has hosted PGA championships and invites you to eat at the Prairie Star Restaurant.

-The pueblo also owns the upscale 18-hole Twin Warriors Golf Course, (505) 771-6155, which caters to the champion golfer as well as the resort-style player.
+The Pueblo also owns the upscale 18-hole Twin Warriors Golf Course which caters to the champion golfer as well as the resort-style player.

-The Hyatt Regency Tamaya Resort & Spa offers visitors a relaxing spa and diverse cultural activities, such as Native American bread baking and drum making, in a luxurious setting, (505) 867-1234.
+The Hyatt Regency Tamaya Resort & Spa offers visitors a relaxing spa and diverse cultural activities, such as Native American bread baking and drum making, in a luxurious setting.

 Other enterprises include the Ta-Ma-Ya Cooperative Association, which sells crafts and Santa Ana Agricultural Enterprises (SAAE), which grows blue corn for domestic and international food and cosmetic markets.
-SAAE owns Santa Ana Native Plant and Tree Nursery and Santa Ana Garden Center; (505) 867-1322, which specialize in Native New Mexican plants.
+SAAE owns Santa Ana Native Plant and Tree Nursery which specializes in Native New Mexican plants.

-The Lovelace New Mexico Soccer Tournament Complex, which has 20 fields and two championship fields, is also on tribal land (505) 249-0092.
+The Lovelace New Mexico Soccer Tournament Complex, which has 20 fields and two championship fields, is also on tribal land.

 Old Santa Ana Pueblo is located less than two miles (3.2 km.) west of I-25, Exit 242, 15 minutes north of Albuquerque near the intersection of U.S. 550 and N.M.
 528.